Fog Lake: History

+The track “Push” by Fog Lake was sampled in the single “Woda Księżycowa” by Polish music producer Kubi Producent, featuring bambi, Fukaj, and sticxr.
+The song became the most streamed track on Spotify in Poland in 2024 and achieved diamond certification.
+The single appears on Kubi Producent’s album Sen, którego nigdy nie miałem and significantly contributed to introducing Fog Lake’s work to Polish audiences.

 Recent work

 Victoria Park, the third full-length album from Powell was released on 30 June 2015 in both digital and physical formats.
 The album (along with Powell's previous work) can be downloaded for free or pay-what-you-can via Bandcamp.
-Fog Lake then released Dragonchaser on February 17, 2017 via Orchid Tapes, along with a self-released EP Inference 3, a reworking of demos previously released in 2012.
-Powell released his fifth full length entitled Captain through Dog Knights Records on July 5th 2018.
-His latest album Tragedy Reel was released on April 23rd, 2021.
+Fog Lake then released Dragonchaser on February 17, 2017, via Orchid Tapes, along with a self-released EP Inference 3, a reworking of demos previously released in 2012.
+Powell released his fifth full-length entitled Captain through Dog Knights Records on July 5, 2018.

+In April 2021, Powell released Tragedy Reel via Orchid Tapes.
+In March 2022, he uploaded Piano Songs under the moniker "Farewell, Alaska", an ambient instrumental project, on Bandcamp, with a wider release following on March 10.
+In May 2023, Powell surprise-released Midnight Society via Bandcamp, later making it available on streaming services.
+In August 2023, he was featured on the song "Canine Teeth" by Orchid Mantis.
+In May 2024, Powell released Dream Death as Farewell, Alaska.